 personal references, etc.

 All of your animals must be spayed/neutered, on monthly heart-worm prevention, and up to date on all vaccinations.
-NO EXCEPTIONS!

 You must uphold state laws.

 If you rent, a letter from your landlord showing approval may be required.